2024–2025 floods in Southeast Asia and South Asia: Meteorology

 Southeast Asia's traditional wet season, which typically spans October through March, is driven by the Australian-Indonesian monsoon (AIM) system.
 This meteorological phenomenon generates air currents flowing from Asia toward Australia, transporting significant moisture that results in substantial precipitation across the region.
-The situation was further influenced by El Niño-Southern Oscillation patterns, with an anticipated La Niña phase predicted to exacerbate extreme weather conditions through increased rainfall as Pacific Ocean temperatures decrease and easterly trade winds intensify.
+The 2024-2025 season was significantly intensified by the transition to a La Niña phase of the El Niño-Southern Oscillation (ENSO).
+La Niña is characterized by cooler-than-average sea surface temperatures in the central and eastern Pacific Ocean, which strengthens easterly trade winds and enhances convective rainfall over Southeast Asia and the Maritime Continent.